flamfrosticboio/pygstudio/README.md

 ├── engine.py
 ├── script_manager.py
 ├── save.py
+├── save.pyi
 ├── assets/
 ├── scripts/
 └── components/
     └── __init__.py
 ```

+## Issues
+The issues section of this repository is for putting up issues found by myself so you would see issues started by me.
+If you found an issue with this project, you may leave an issue in the issue section of this repository.

 ## About
 Hello, I am only a developer making this project.
 I am new to github so expect many bugs and stupid decisions in commiting files.